Skip to main content

 Systems Manager offers a number of advanced alert options, unique from the rest of the Meraki product line.

 Several alerts can be configured to inform you and other network administrators of modifications made to your Systems Manager network.
 On a standalone Systems Manager network, these can be configured under Systems Manager > Configure > Alerts.
-In a combined network, all alerts are configured under Network-wide > Configure > Alerts and administration.
+In a combined network, all alerts are configured under Network-wide > Configure > Alerts.

 • Software Alerts